petyaracz/Racz2024b/Readme.md

 ## Visualisations

 The best model for each model type and variation.
-Scales are free so distributions can be compared.
+Model scores are rescaled for each variation.

 ![](figures/viz-1.png)<!-- -->